alirezashon/electron-demo/README.md

-# mobin-net-desktop-demo
 PC App (Electron Forge).

-This project is just a prototype to present to the customer and its front end is written with pure HTML,

 if you are looking to develop a desktop application, you can go to the document https://www.electronjs.org/docs/latest .